ivynya/ESP32-Rick-Roller/README.md

 - Heltec WiFi Kit 32
 - Lolin D32 Pro - will be moving forward with this board as it has more memory/support for SD card directly

+If your board doesn't have at least 8MB of flash allocable to SPIFFS, replace instances of rick.mp4 with rick.gif in Program.ino and the index/js files.

 # Dependencies - C++

 WiFi.h